decentdao/fractal-core-contracts/README.md

 ## Architecture

-The DAO factory contract enables deploying new Fractal DAOs, which at their core consist of two contracts:
+The DAO factory contract enables deploying new Fractal MVDs, which at their core consist of two contracts: DAO.sol and AccessControl.sol

 ### DAO.sol